ctcl-bregis/ctclsite-rust/config/projects/content/wbpc/pc_pc.md

 "Polycarbonate" is the codename given to the system that is currently the lab/workbench desktop with the hostname WBPC2.
 This system was set up in the need for a small form factor desktop to take place of the much larger ["Polyethylene"](../pc_pe/) while maintaining support for ECC memory.
-The entire build costed less than US$100 in June 2023.
+The entire build cost less than US$100 in June 2023.

 Configuration as of April 3, 2024: